 He did say a number of other cities possibly as well, but it was largely a theory that there was going to be a nuke and it was going to be probably Chicago.

-And anybody that blames Trump, or anybody that blames the first responders, or anybody that blames frontline medical workers, The first responders, the medical people, that is cover.
+And anybody that blames Trump or anybody that blames the first responders or anybody that blames frontline medical workers is working with the globalists, the ChiComms, to create a collapse of confidence in the dollar.

 He will bring down his anger with fury and his rebuke with flames and fire.